Palchhi8/e-commerce-follow-along/README.md

 2. Initialized and configured a Node.js server to handle API requests.
 3. Connected the application to MongoDB to store and manage data.
 4. Implemented basic error handling to ensure smooth server operation.

+### Milestone 4 ###

+This milestone focuses on implementing user data handling and file upload functionality.

+Key achievements include:
+1. User Model: Defined a blueprint for storing user data in the database, ensuring a consistent structure for user-related information.
+2. User Controller: Developed logic to manage user operations such as adding new users and retrieving user information.
+3. File Upload Setup: Integrated and configured Multer to enable file uploads (e.g., user profile images) and store them efficiently in the application.

+By completing this milestone, the application now supports user management and file uploads, enhancing its core functionality.

+## MILESTONE 5 :-
+1. Created a Sign-Up Page in React.
+2. Implemented form validation for:
+    Name (required)
+    Email (valid format required)
+    Password (minimum 2 characters)
+    Password Confirmation (must match password)

+4. Used React Router for navigation.